 We’re back in the off again-on again rainy season here in the Pacific Northwest, but that shouldn’t stop you from having fun.
-There are plenty of indoor activities in Seattle Southside for families and travelers.
-One attraction that sits right near the top of the list is the largest private air and space museum in the world, The Museum of Flight.
+There are plenty of fun indoor activities in Seattle Southside for families and travelers.
+One attraction near you that sits right near the top of the list is the largest private air and space museum in the world, The Museum of Flight.

 Back inside the museum, you’ll find plenty of air and spacecraft, as well as interactive, kid-friendly exhibits.
 The flight simulators, 3D movie theater, and cockpit experiences make the museum feel more like a theme park for kids.
 Before you go, make sure to stop by the gift shop for plenty of aviation/space themed toys, books, models, apparel, and more!